Brutal [Meta]Introduction to Dependent Types in Agda

 For instance:

-In the code above succ zero doesn’t unify with any of the Even constructors’ indexes [zero, succ (succ n)] which makes this type obviously empty by its definition.
+In the code above succ zero does not unify with any of the Even constructors’ indexes [zero, succ (succ n)], which means this type is obviously empty by the definition.

 [Refer to “The view from the left” paper by McBride and McKinna [20] for more details on pattern matching with type families.]